-Primary school runs for eight years in Kenya followed by High School for a further four year or a polytechnic college is another option.
-Beyond high school there are various universities and college courses available depending on the particular student if they have an interest in further studies.
+Primary school runs for eight years in Kenya followed by High School for a further four years, a polytechnic college is another option.
+Beyond high school there are various universities and college courses available depending on the particular student and if they have an interest in further studies.

-Sarah Koshal - Sarah is now in Class 7 at Siana Boarding Primary School and has been sponsored since 2012.
+Sarah Koshal - Sarah is now in her final year at Siana Boarding Primary School and has been sponsored since 2012.
 She was rescued from an early marriage aged 11 after her father arranged her dowry payment and she ran away to Ole Keene Primary School for help.
 Her father was initially arrested and for her safety at the time we decided to transfer her to a boarding school a bit further from home however her family are now happy she is in school.
-Initially sponsored by Mara Explorers, since 2016 she has been fully sponsored by Brigitte, a Rotel overland passenger who lives in Austria.
+Sarah is fully sponsored by Mara Explorers.

 Edward Lempoyio - After growing up in various villages surrounding our camp and dropping out of Ole Keene Primary School due to lack of fees aged 15, Edward made the decision to try and raise school fees for himself by coming to us to ask for night security work in 2013.
 He his one of 9 children being brought up by his mother alone after he father moved away from the area.
 After seeing his commitment to work and education we opted to sponsor Edward through the remaining five years of his primary education and in return he has always helped us out in the camp during his school holidays.
 Edward completed primary school in 2017 and is now enrolled at Narok Polytechnic College in Narok studying a two year course in Electrics and Wiring.
-Edward is fully sponsored by Mara Explorers with funds raised through our camp gift shop.
+Edward is fully sponsored by Mara Explorers.

 Ann Lemurt - One of our previous guests Lindsey, a teacher, has visited us three times and volunteered in Ole Keene Primary School for several weeks.
 She followed up on how Ann was getting on after completing primary school in 2016 and asked whether she had an interest to go to High School.
 Ann was amongst the first few students to sit KCPEs at Ole Keene Primary School at the end of 2015 when the first students reached class 8.
 We sought Ann out and found she had scored over 300 marks in her exams which was a great achievement coming from a small understaffed and underfunded school like Ole Keene.
 She later brought us an acceptance letter from a good private school in Gilgil near Nakuru and Lindsey immediately set about raising the first years fees required which she achieved in just 4 days!
 Fully sponsored by Lindsey, Ann is now in her third year in Springs High School and is adapting well to life outside of Maasai Mara, currently maintaining a B grade in all her end of term exams and she would like to be a nurse eventually.